codefellows/seattle-java-401d1/class-41-intro-to-canvas/LAB-conways-game-of-life.md

 animation "play."
 Users must press the `step` button to have the simulation move forward tick by tick.

+Use the concept of creating an "engine" to store the data of the game, and making methods that manipulate the data.
+Your engine should (highly-recommended) have the following properties:

+* Contains a 2D array of boolean values
+* Has a method `tick` that progresses from one state to the next
+  * Create a new array the same size as your original array that counts how many neighbors each cell has
+  * Use the new array to modify the original array after you've counted all neighbors relative from each cell
+  * If you try to count the neighbors and modify the original array simultaneously then you'll mutate data in the middle of the process and mess things up.
+(Cells may be marked dead that were initially alive when counting started.)
+* Has a method `toggle` that accepts `xx` and `yy` coordinates and toggles `true` and `false` values for a certain position in the two-dimensional array.

 ## Conway's Game of Life Rules
 * Any live cell with fewer than two live neighbors dies, as if by under population.